Edward IV and the Wars of the Roses

 “A valuable and thought-provoking addition to the canon, which ought to become required reading for anyone interested in the reign of the first Yorkist monarch” (Dr Hannes Kleineke, The Ricardian)

 “A convincing, well-argued portrayal of one of England’s most talented but perhaps least appreciated kings, focusing on his skills as a battlefield leader, an area in which he excelled” (historyofwar.org)

 The Hammer of the Scots: Edward I and the Scottish Wars of Independence

 Known to posterity as Scottorum Malleus – the Hammer of the Scots – Edward I was one of medieval England’s most formidable kings.
 This book offers a fresh interpretation of Edward’s military career, with a particular focus on his Scottish wars.
 In part this is a study of personality: Edward was a remarkable man.
 His struggles with tenacious opponents – including Robert the Bruce and William Wallace – have become the stuff of legend.
 But David Santiuste also explores the wider context of Edward’s Scottish campaigns.
 He describes the effects on people at all levels of society, providing a richly detailed portrait of the British Isles at war.

-“With an insight into not just the military capabilities of the opposing sides, but also the technology, tactics and logistics of fighting a war in an opponent’s land, it reveals a great deal more than the general view of Edward I. A great addition for anyone interested in the lives of the early Plantagenet kings” (Skirmish: The Living History Magazine)
+“With an insight into not just the military capabilities of the opposing sides, but also the technology, tactics and logistics of fighting a war in an opponent’s land, it reveals a great deal more than the general view of Edward I” (Skirmish: The Living History Magazine)

 “… looks into exactly what made Edward tick, with a fascinating exploration of the king’s personality” (Scottish Field)